danielhollas/aiida-testing/docs/source/user_guide/mock_code.rst

  1. A command-line script ``aiida-mock-code`` (the *mock executable*) that is executed instead of the *actual* executable and acts as a *cache* for the outputs of the actual executable

- 2. A pytest fixture :py:func:`~aiida_test_cache.mock_code.mock_code_factory` that sets up an AiiDA Code pointing to the mock executable
+ 2. A pytest fixture :py:func:`~aiida_test_cache.mock_code.mock_code_factory` that sets up an AiiDA InstalledCode pointing to the mock executable

 In the following, we will set up a mock code for the ``diff`` executable in three simple steps.